WantedTechnologies/xpresso/README.md

 Function<Object,Integer> incrementFun = x.<Integer>lambdaF("x : x + 1");
 Function<Object,Integer> squareFun = x.<Integer>lambdaF("x : x * x");

-Function<Object,Integer> chainFun = x.chainOf(incrementFun,squareFun);
+Function<Object,Integer> chainFun = x.chain(incrementFun,squareFun);
 ```
-*chainFun* will first increment, then square its input. *x.chainOf(...)* can take more than two functions as argument.
+*chainFun* will first increment, then square its input. *x.chain(...)* can take more than two functions as argument.
 The last function in the chain has to return the value of the desired output type.

 #### List comprehensions